Mobile SEO and Usability

 Types of Mobile Support

-One of the biggest variations among dedicated websites is how similar the mobile website is to the desktop website.
-Depending on exact configuration, the code, content, images, and design can be different from that shown on the desktop website.
-For example, some pages might not be accessible on the mobile website but are available on the desktop website.
-If each website is substantially different, there can be internal challenges developing, managing, and maintaining different websites.
+Depending on the exact configuration, the code, content, images, and design can be somewhat different or completely different from that shown on the desktop website.
+For example, some pages might not be available on the mobile website but are on the desktop website.
+If each website is substantially different, there can be internal challenges with developing, managing and maintaining different websites.
 As well, the differences can potentially confuse visitors who access your website on multiple devices.

-The biggest concern with dedicated websites is that often the mobile website has entirely different URLs.
-For example, your desktop website’s about page might be domain.com/about, but the mobile website’s about page is m.domain.com/about.
-This risks duplicate content, especially if the content is nearly (or completely) identical between the two pages.
+For mobile dedicated websites using separate URLs, there is also a duplicate content concern.
+Let’s say, as an example, that your desktop website’s about page is domain.com/about and the mobile website’s about page is m.domain.com/about.
+If the content is nearly (or completely) identical between the two pages, it will seem like you have created two duplicate pages.
 To avoid the risks of duplicate content, you want to use an “alternate” element.
 In the about page example, that alternate element would look like this on the desktop website:

 <link rel="alternate" href="http://m.domain.com/about">

-On the mobile page, you would place a canonical element.
+On the mobile page, you would place a canonical element referencing the desktop version of the page.
 This tells robots, like Google’s search robot, that the desktop version is the official version of the page.

 <link rel="canonical" href="http://www.domain.com/about">